godot-escoria/escoria-docs/advanced/escoria_architecture.rst

 The :doc:`object manager <../api/ESCObjectManager>` handles the state of the objects used in the game (active/interactive/states).
-All objects that should be handled by the engine--especially by ESC scripts--are required to register with the object manager and have a unique global ID.
+All objects that should be handled by the engine - especially by ESC scripts - are required to register with the object manager and have a unique global ID.

 Command registry